-AHPT 7306 Parametric Statistics for Clinical Research (3:3:0) Introduces various tools used in parametric statistical analysis.
-Includes correlation, regression, t-test, analysis of variance, and selected multivariate designs.
+AHPT 7406 Advanced Statistics in Allied Health Sciences (4:4:0) This course will familiarize the student with various tools used in parametric and non-parametric statistical analyses.
+Parametric tools will include Pearson r correlation, regression, t-test, analysis of variance, and selected multivariate designs.
+Non-parametric tools will include one, two, and k-sample designs; as well as Spearman, phi, and point biserial correlation coefficients.
+The course will include single-subject design, sequential clinical trials, and survey methodology.
 Emphasis will be placed on research findings that evaluate specific clinical populations.
+Track: Research.